theomoondev/theomoondev.github.io/_pages/projects.md

 ---
 layout: page
-title: writing samples
+title: technical writing
-permalink: /writing-samples/
+permalink: /technial-writing/
 description: A growing collection of technical writing samples.
 Please note that all sensitive or proprietary information has been redacted.
 nav: true
 nav_order: 3